 Late at night at a naval shipyard, all is quiet and the gantries and slipways deserted.
 A flicker of light in one of the offices, where we find the Eastern Bloc spy Kolchek (Peter Arne) spinning the dials of a safe he’s cracking.
 Behind him the shipyard personnel manager, Fleming (Sean Sullivan), holds a torch so Kolchek can see what he’s doing.
 The tumblers spin and click and the safe is open.
 Kolchek reaches in and finds the plans for a new nuclear submarine; he removes them from the safe, satisfied he has what he wants.
 They turn to go but there’s a faint noise in the yard and they realise a shadowy figure is approaching.
 They quickly scale a ladder to hide amongst the machinery and when the watcher comes around the ladder to investigate the area, Kolchek reaches down from his hiding place and strangles the man before throwing him down onto the slipway below, hoping the tide will take the body away.

-The next day, Steed visits Dr Keel, who is dealing with an irritating elderly patient (Gordon Phillott)1.
-The phone rings and Keel grabs it, hoping for a reason to escape his tiresome patient, but when he hears One-Ten’s voice, he hands it over to Steed.
-One-Ten tells him his agent, who was undercover as a shipwright at the yard, has not reported in and he’s to visit Sir William Bonner at the yard to investigate.
+The next day, John Steed (Patrick Macnee) visits Dr David Keel (Ian Hendry), who is dealing with an irritating elderly patient (Gordon Phillott).
+1 The phone rings and Keel grabs it, hoping for a reason to escape his tiresome patient, but when he hears One-Ten’s voice, he hands it over to Steed.
+One-Ten tells him his agent, who was undercover as a shipwright at the yard, has not reported in and he’s to visit Sir William at the yard to investigate.

-When Steed arrives at the shipyard, Sir William (Frank Thornton) is deep in an embrace with his assistant, Liz Wells (Nyree Dawn Porter), kissing her deeply.
+When Steed arrives at the shipyard, Sir William Bonner (Frank Thornton) is deep in an embrace with his assistant, Liz Wells (Nyree Dawn Porter), kissing her deeply.
 They hastily break off their kiss when Steed knocks on the door; he enters and introduces himself as a metallurgist come to check the submarine’s quality and progress so Sir William takes him on a tour of the yard.
-They return to the office where Sam Pearson and his assistant, Pardoe, (Paul Dawkins and Garry Watson respectively) are discussing the submarine.
+They return to the office where Sam Pearson (Paul Dawkins) and his assistant, Pardoe (Garry Watson), are discussing the submarine.
 Steed asks a couple questions of the assembled company.
 He casually asks about people working at the shipyard, hoping to learn about the missing agent, and raises the suspicions of Liz, who thinks he’s too curious about matters other than the material build of the submarine’s hull.

 At about the same time, two of the ship builders notice something lying beside the submarine on the slipway.
-Geordie (Redmond Bailey) makes Jack (Robert G. Bahey) reach down with a boathook2 and they discover that it’s the body of the missing agent.
+Geordie Wilson (Redmond Bailey) makes Jack (Robert G. Bahey) reach down with a boathook 2 and they discover that it’s the body of the missing agent.

 Fearing she has made a terrible mistake in her past, Liz goes to Sir William, trying to find out more about Steed but Sir William is unable to tell her anything, no matter how coquettishly she acts.
 Giving in to her charms, he finally tells her the details of Steed’s hotel room.
 Out in the yard, Kolchek makes his attempt on Steed’s life but the wily agent dives out if the way just in time and the drum fails to kill him.
 Kolchek, wearing a stocking over his head as a disguise, leaps down from the gantry and tries to strangle Steed but our hero fights him off and Kolchek disappears into the gloom of the shipyard, removing the stocking to evade detection.
 Steed returns to the office and telephones One-Ten to tell him of the attempt on his life, smiling grimly as he reports that the enemy has been flushed out by his investigation.